 - reviewed legal matters that could have a material impact on the group, as well as considering the adequacy and effectiveness of the group's procedures to ensure compliance with legal and regulatory responsibilities; and

-The committee reviewed the plans and reports of the external and internal auditors, as well as other assurance providers including management; and concluded that these were adequate to address all significant financial risks facing the business.
+- reviewed the plans and reports of the external and internal auditors and other assurance providers including management, and concluded that these were adequate to address all significant financial risks facing the business.

 Chief financial officer (CFO)

-- considered the appropriateness of the experience and expertise of the CFO and concluded that this is appropriate;
+- considered the appropriateness of the experience and expertise of the CFO and concluded that this was appropriate;

-- considered the expertise, resources and experience of the finance function and concluded that these are appropriate; and
+- considered the expertise, resources and experience of the finance function and concluded that these were appropriate; and

-- concluded that it is satisfied the appropriate reporting procedures are in place and operating effectively.
+- therefore is satisfied that the appropriate reporting procedures are in place and operating.

 Consolidated and separate financial statements

-The committee reviewed the consolidated and separate annual financial statements of Bidcorp for the year ended June 30 2019, and the committee is of the view that, in all material respects, it complies with the relevant provisions of the Companies Act and IFRS, and fairly presents the financial position at that date and the results of its operations and cash flows for the year then ended.
+- reviewed the consolidated and separate annual financial statements of Bidcorp for the year ended June 30 2017, and the committee is of the view that, in all material respects, it complies with the relevant provisions of the Companies Act and IFRS and fairly presents the financial position at that date and the results of its operations and cash flows for the year then ended.

-Comments on key audit matters, addressed by PwC in its external auditor’s report
+Comments on key audit matters, addressed by KPMG in its external auditor's report

-In order to provide stakeholders with further insights into its activities and considerations around key audit matters as reported by the external auditors, the committee wishes to elaborate as follows:
+In order to provide stakeholders with further insights into its activities and considerations around key audit matters as reported by the external auditors, the committee wishes to elaborate on these important aspects.

 Signed on behalf of the audit and risk committee by: